Introduction

 Certifications and BYOD

 Certifications such as TISAX (Trusted Information Security Assessment Exchange) are an important factor in many industries to ensure compliance with security standards.
 TISAX is an information security standard developed specifically for the automotive industry, but also used in other sectors.
 These certifications set strict requirements for information security and data protection.
 They usually involve detailed audits and reviews to ensure that a company has implemented the necessary security measures.
 The adoption of BYOD practices often conflicts with the requirements of these certifications.
 This is because the use of personal devices reduces the organization’s control over its data and networks, making it more difficult to comply with security standards.
 In addition, BYOD practices can increase the complexity of the IT infrastructure, making it more difficult to conduct security audits.
 Therefore, it is important for organizations seeking certification or already holding one to carefully consider the adoption of BYOD practices.
-In many cases, they will find that the risks and challenges associated with BYOD do not align with certification requirements.
+In many cases, they will find that the risks and challenges associated with BYOD are not aligned with the requirements of certification.

 Blockchain and BYOD